aws-amplify/docs/docs/lib/auth/fragments/native_common/device_features/common.md

 ![auth](~/images/auth/webconsole_remember1.png)

-To enable remember a device, **choose either Always or User Opt in** depending on whether you always want to remember a user's device or give the user the ability to choose.
+**Choose either Always or User Opt in** depending on whether you want to remember a user's device by default or give the user the ability to choose.

-If MFA is enabled for the cognito user pool, you will have the option to suppress the second factor during multi-factor authentication.  **Choose** Yes if you want a remembered device to be used as a second factor mechanism or No otherwise.
+If MFA is enabled for the Cognito user pool, you will have the option to suppress the second factor during multi-factor authentication.  **Choose Yes** if you want a remembered device to be used as a second factor mechanism or No otherwise.

 ![auth](~/images/auth/webconsole_remember2.png)